 - Questions involving mixed-use combinations of residential and nonresidential uses.
 Such different uses may occur on separate properties, provided such properties are all part of a common scheme of development.

 - Local land use boards regarding proposals for workforce housing.

 The board’s authority parallels that of the superior courts.
-In deciding the appeal, the board can award all remedies available to the superior courts in similar cases, including permission to develop the proposed housing.
+In deciding the appeal, the board can award all remedies available to the superior courts in similar cases.
+This includes permission to develop the proposed housing.
 In this way, the board has concurrent, appellate jurisdiction with the superior court; however, bringing an action before the board is a waiver of any right to bring an action in the superior court.